Plan for the springtime defrost!

 4. Keep your documents safe

 If water damage does occur, there’s still time to be prepared.
 Keeping copies of your home’s insurance policies along with your agent’s contact info comes in handy for quick, easy access.
 If your home does contain a lot of major expensive possessions and valuables, be sure to keep tabs of their receipts and serial numbers.
-Having pictures and videos are very helpful to have additionally.
+Additionally, pictures and videos are very nice and helpful to always have.
 Keep other major documents like financial records or personal certificates in a safe place like a waterproof container.